elhectro2/reMoDA/README.md

 * GROMACS (2021.4-2, the latest version can be downloaded from the [GROMACS webpage](https://manual.gromacs.org/current/download.html))
 * DSSP (executable provided with reMoDA at Multianalysis/Analysis/dssp)
 ### Setting up the environment
+The environment can be set by changing the four variables in [command_dirs.py](command_dirs.py):
+* analysis_dir: The path in which reMoDA is located (i.e., where the [main_analysis.py](main_analysis.py) script is located)
+* dssp: Directory in which the dssp executable is located (by default, the location of the provided executable at [Multianalysis/Analysis/dssp](Multianalysis/Analysis/dssp))
+* gromacs: Alias for calling GROMACS in the bash terminal
+* TMscore: Alias for calling TMScore in the bash terminal

 ## Usage
 ### Setting the parameters